philhagen/sof-elk/ansible/README.md

     * Reboot the VM.
 3. `yum -y install git ansible` (as root or with sudo)
 4. `git clone https://github.com/philhagen/sof-elk /tmp/sof-elk` (as root or with sudo)
-    * Change to the desired branch in the cloned repository, e.g.`git branch public/v20200229`.
+    * Change to the desired branch in the cloned repository, e.g.`git checkout public/v20200229`.
 This branch will be the same as what is deployed in the completed installation.
 5. `ansible-playbook -i 127.0.0.1, --connection=local /tmp/sof-elk/ansible/sof-elk_preload.yml`
     * This has to take place in two stages because the ansible in the CentOS core repo has a broken `command` module (and maybe others).
 This step ensures a version of ansible that works and is needed for several steps in the `sof-elk_single_vm_.yml` playbook below.
 6. `ansible-playbook -i 127.0.0.1, --connection=local /tmp/sof-elk/ansible/sof-elk_single_vm.yml`